loftuxab/alfresco-community-loftux/projects/installer/tomcat-bundle/README.txt

 ====================

-For other operating systems or where MySQL or Tomcat are already installed, you will need to adjust the instructions above as appropriate, such as changing the Tomcat port settings.
+For other operating systems or where MySQL or Tomcat are already installed, you may need to adjust the instructions above as appropriate, such as changing the Tomcat port settings.

+The Alfresco server is packaged as a war file and can be found in: c:\alfresco\tomcat\webapps\web-client.war

 The Alfresco 'db_setup.bat' performs the following MySQL commands: